If you’re curious about Paris’ food scene, we recommend taking a Paris food tour like the one we experienced in the St. Germain des Prés neighborhood.

-Tour guide Cassandra Choi masterfully curated our Paris food tour from beginning to end, not only enlightening the small group of participants on Paris’ prodigious food scene but also allowing meaningful dialogue about the role that food plays in our lives.
+Tour guide Cassandra Choi masterfully curated our Paris walking food tour from beginning to end, not only enlightening the small group of participants on Paris’ prodigious food scene but also allowing meaningful dialogue about the role that food plays in our lives.

-Baguette to Bistro Paris Food Tour
+Baguette To Bistro Paris Food Tour

-We began the tour with a brisk 25-minute walk from our centrally located Airbnb apartment to the meeting spot in the charming St. Germain des Prés neighborhood.
+We began the tour with a brisk 25-minute walk from our centrally located apartment to the meeting spot in the charming St. Germain des Prés neighborhood.
 Arriving a few minutes early, we didn’t wait long before we were warmly greeted by über competent, adorable tour guide Choi.

-Maison Guyard – Married to the Season
+Maison Guyard – Married To The Season

-That shouldn’t be a surprise since the shop is literally loaded with a variety of house made foods ready to be taken home and eaten that night – items like escargot, pâté en croûte, smoked fish terrines, vegetable terrines, quenelles en brochet and boudin blanc.
+That shouldn’t be a surprise since the shop is literally loaded with a variety of house-made foods ready to be taken home and eaten that night – some of the best Paris food like escargot, pâté en croûte, smoked fish terrines, vegetable terrines, quenelles en brochet and boudin blanc.

 We had fallen in love with the emporter concept while we lived like locals in Lyon, but we didn’t truly understand the traiteur concept until this Paris food tour.
 Choi explained that a traiteur is a shop that sells takeaway food, designed to be eaten at home with minimal additional preparation work and cooking.

 Maison Guyard takes the traiteur concept to a higher level by only selling fresh foods that are “married to the season.”
 Like Colette, the owners respect French traditions, local products and their customers.